Skip to main content

 Long-Term Care and Assisted Living

-Retirement planning for single women, widows, and women with healthy spouses needs to take potential long-term care into account from a life expectancy perspective.
+Effective retirement planning for single women, widows, and women with healthy spouses should place some additional emphasis on long-term care.
+This is another key need from a life expectancy perspective.

-A secure retirement for women includes strategies for addressing the potentially high costs of long-term care.
-Those may include savings, investments, long-term care insurance, and other resources.
+Strategies for addressing the cost of long-term care can include drawing on savings and investments.
+Long-term care insurance and other resources may offer support as well.
 It’s possible to address this increased cost, but only with a thoughtful and regularly adjusted retirement plan.

 Social Security Benefits

 Social Security income often isn’t enough to support a stable retirement by itself.
+That means it’s not always at the forefront of people’s minds as they plan for retirement.
 However, many individuals and couples count on this guaranteed income to supplement their budget, helping to maintain their lifestyles.

 Deciding when to start receiving benefits is important.
 Cost-of-living adjustments will change the value of each payment over time.
 That’s also important to consider in long-term budgeting.